KundaliniSoftware/PianoMirror/README.md

 Assuming local off is enabled and the digital piano is connected to a computer running this software, the purpose of the Piano Mirror is to echo incoming midi messages to midi out, after performing a suitable transpostion.
 This transposition (or remapping) has the effect of transforming which physical key on the piano corresponds to which sound that is produced.

+Again, please see the blog post above for why we would want to do this.

 ## About this repository

-This gibhub repository contains the Visual Studio Project for creating a Win64 console App to perform the functionality described above by using the excellent PortMidi library:
+This gibhub repository contains a Visual Studio 2017 Project for creating a Win64 console App to perform the functionality described above by using the excellent PortMidi library:

 http://portmedia.sourceforge.net/portmidi/

-Currently no installers exist, I just relased the source.
+Currently no installers exist; I just relased the source.

 Benjamin Pritchard / Kundalini Software
 24-Feb-2019